10 pennies sell for $1.1 million at auction

 The coins previously belonged to a collector in New York who spent 50 years searching out some of the rarest coins in existence.

-The record-breaking penny that sold for more than 300K is considered the “finest known surviving example” of the coin, which was specially made in 1909 to commercoramte the bicententiall of Lincoln’s birth.
+The record-breaking penny that sold for more than 300K is considered the “finest known surviving example” of the coin, which was specially made in 1909 to commemorate the centennial of Lincoln’s birth.